A time warp corrects for the optical aberration of the lenses used in a virtual reality headset.

 There are two mitigations for this:

-TimeWarp does not currently attempt to compensate for changes in position, only attitude.
-We don’t have real position tracking in mobile yet, but we do use a head / neck model that provides some eye movement based on rotation, and apps that allow the user to navigate around explicitly move the eye origin.
+TimeWarp currently makes no attempt to compensate for changes in position, only attitude.
+We don't have real position tracking in mobile yet, but we do use a head / neck model that provides some eye movement based on rotation, and games that allow the user to navigate around explicitly move the eye origin.
 These values will not change at all between eye updates, so at 30 eye FPS, TimeWarp would be smoothly updating attitude each frame, but movement would only change every other frame.

 Walking straight ahead with nothing really close by works rather better than might be expected, but sidestepping next to a wall makes it fairly obvious.
 Even just moving your head when very close to objects makes the effect visible.

 There is no magic solution for this.
 We do not have the performance headroom on mobile to have TimeWarp do a depth buffer informed reprojection, and doing so would create new visual artifacts in any case.
 There is a simplified approach that we may adopt that treats the entire scene as a single depth, but work on it is not currently scheduled.

 It is safe to say that if your application has a significant graphical element nearly stuck to the view, like an FPS weapon, that it is not a candidate for 30 FPS.